 Also known as the oldest and largest of the night markets in Seoul, Namdaemun Market is notorious for never closing.
 Like the Time Slip Market, this market also lets you see the traditional side of Seoul because Namdaemun houses the old entryway to Seoul: The Sungnyemun Gate (The Great South Gate) and the Deoksugung Palace (or the old home of Joseon Dynasty royals).
 This market is also the best place to find gifts and souvenirs for your friends and family since the vendors here sell just about everything you can think of.

-Metro Stop: Youinaru Station (Line 5), Exit 2
+Metro Stop: Yeouinaru Station (Line 5), Exit 2

-Operating Hours: Fridays and Weekends, from 6 PM to 1 AM
+Operating Hours: Saturdays & Sundays, from 5 PM to 1 AM

 Season: Open daily